ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ## Common OITs

-There are already many OITs used across the MOJ.
+Many OITs are already in use across the MOJ.
 Permission to use an OIT might vary, depending on where you work in the MOJ.
 For example, some teams must not access or use some OITs, for security or operational reasons.

 <b>Note: Check with your Line Manager if you want to use an OIT for your work, _before_ you use it.</b>